DenysRudenko/Project4-CLI-Expenses/TESTING.md

 * Expenses and incomes can be filtered and searched to narrow down a specific group.

-### 2. As a Site User I can register an account so that I can create expenses/incomes
+### 2. As a Site User I can register an account.

 * Account registration has been provided for Site User.

-* Registered Site Users are given the possibility to submit expenses and incomes.

-* Registered Site Users are able to edit and delete their expenses and incomes.
+* Account confirmation has be provided for the user.

+* Account confirmation email provided for the user.

-### 3. As a Site User I can create new questions so that I can receive help from other users
+### 3. As a Site User I can reset password.

+* Account reset password provided for the user.

+* Account confirmation reset password provided for the user.

+* Account confirmation reset password email provided for the user.

+### 4. As a Site User I can monitor my expenses/incomes values at chart page.

-* An Ask Question page has been provided for registered Site Users.
+* A Chart page has been provided for registered Site Users.

-* A form is available in the Ask Question page for the Site Users to be able to register new questions.
+* A Chart diagram is available in the Chart page for the Site Users to be able to compare the values by category.

-* An Ask Question button is displayed to the registered Site Users at the top of the questions list to access the Ask Question page.
+* Back button displayed at chart page that will help user to redirect to expenses/incomes list.

-### 4. As a Site User I can edit and delete my own questions so that I can manage the questions I created
+### 5. As a Site User I can edit and delete my own expenses/icnomes so that I can manage the expenses/incomes I created

-* Edit and Delete Question pages are provided for registered Site Users.
+* Edit and Delete Expenses/Incomes pages are provided for registered Site Users.

-* A form is available inside those pages for the Site Users to be able to edit or delete a specific question.
+* A form is available inside those pages for the Site Users to be able to edit or delete a specific expenses/incomes.

-* The Edit Question form is prepopulated with the current data for the user to be able to edit the content.
+* The Edit Expenses/Incomes form is prepopulated with the current data for the user to be able to edit the content.

-* A Delete Question form is provided for Site Users to confirm the deletion.
+* A Delete Expenses/incomes button is provided for Site Users.

 * Edit and Delete button are displayed on those questions the user has created to access the respective page.

-### 5. As a Site User I can reply to questions so that I can help other users to find a solution
+### 6. As a Site Admin I have a website email that can help user to register or reset password

-* A Leave Reply page has been provided for registered Site Users.

-* A form is available in the Leave Reply page for the Site Users to be able to register new replies to the questions.

-* A Leave Reply button is displayed to the registered Site Users under the Question content inside the Question Details page.
-This button is used to access the Leave Reply page.
+* Website email has a logo.

+* Website email sending confirmation email for users to confirm registration.

+* Website email sending confirmation email for users to reset password.

-### 6. As a Site User I can edit and delete my own replies so that I can manage the replies I created
+### 7. As a Site Admin I can delete or edit user information on the website.

-* Edit and Delete Reply pages are provided for registered Site Users.

-* A form is available inside those pages for the Site Users to be able to edit or delete a specific reply.

-* The Edit Reply form is prepopulated with the current data for the user to be able to edit the content.

-* A Delete Reply form is provided for Site Users to confirm the deletion.

-* Edit and Delete button are displayed on those replies the user has created to access the respective page.
+* Site Admin can delete accounts all over the website.

+* Site Admin can edit accounts all over the website.

-### 7. As a Site User I can upvote and downvote questions and answers so that I can give relevance to the content.
+### 9. As a Site User I search for a specific expenses/incomes on my expenses/icnomes list.

-* Upvote and downvote buttons are provided for registered Site Users next to each question and reply.

-* Registered Site Users can upvote, downvote or remove their votes using those buttons from the Home and Question Detail pages.
+* Search bar provided that helps user to search for a expense/income.

+* Search bar works by category, amount or specific letter.

-### 8. As a Site User I can view a list of questions so that I can select one to read
+### 10. As a Site User I can view a list of expenses/icnomes so that I can select one to manage my wallet.

-* The Home page is a Question List, displaying all existing question to all Site Users.
+* The Home page is a Expenses List, displaying all existing expenses to all Site Users.

-* Questions are displayed in creation date/time order, showing the newest questions on top.
+* Expenses are displayed in creation date/time order, showing the newest questions on top by 6 months.

-### 9. As a Site User I can search for specific questions so that I can easily find the information I am looking for

-* A Question Search field has been provided to all Site Users in the top of all pages.

-* This search field allow all Site Users to search questions using keyword(s).

-* A Search Results page with a list of questions matching the searched keyword(s) is provided.

-* The list gets paginated if the Search Results exceed 10 questions.

-### 10. As a Site User I can view a paginated list of questions so that I can easily select a question to view
+### 11. As a Site User I can view a paginated list of expenses/incomes so that I can easily select a question to view

-* The Question List displayed in the Home page is paginated every 10 questions.
+* The Expenses/Incomes List displayed in the Home page is paginated every 5 exepenses/incomes.

 * Navigation buttons are provided on the bottom of each page to navigate easily between pages.

-### 11. As a Site User I can click on a question so that I can read the full question and the replies received

-* A Question Detail page is provided for all Site Users to review the full question content.

-* The question title in the Question List page is provided as a link so that Site Users can access the Question Detail page for each specific question.

-### 12. As a Site User I can view the replies a question received so that I can find a solution to the question

-* Question's replies are being listed inside the Question Detail page for each specific question under the question content.

- * Replies are being sorted by their rating so that Site Users can find the most relevant replies on top.

-### 13. As a Site User I can view the score on each question so that I can find the most helpful

-* The question's rating is being displayed for all Site Users next to each question.

-### 14. As a Site User I can view the score on each reply so that I can find the most helpful
+### 15. As a Site User I can view the value on the bottom of the page for each expense/income via the chart diagram.

-* The reply's rating is being displayed for all Site Users next to each reply.
+* The expense/income rating is being displayed for all Site Users at the bottom page.

-* Replies are ordered by this rating so Site Users can find the most relevant replies on top

 ## Code Validation